-Go to the next step and the wizard will confirm that there is adequate disk space.
 In the next step you must configure the system services.
 You can specify which account should be used for starting each service.
-We use the same account for both services, but you can have separate accounts for each service.
+We use the defaults.
 Just make sure the accounts have high enough permissions.
 During this step you can also configure the default collation for the server.
 The default (Latin1 general case-insensitive accent-sensitive) will be sufficient for this introduction.

 In the next step you can decide the authentication mode for users that connect to the SQL Server.
 Windows authentication mode requires that a user must have a Windows account in order to access the database server.
 With mixed mode, users can be created directly in the database server and are not required to have a Windows account.
 Users with Windows accounts can still access the database server.
 Mixed mode is more flexible, but perhaps less secure.
 You can also specify which Windows users should be administrators for SQL Server.
 We have added all Windows administrators to be administrators for SQL Server.
+You may want to add the current user or other users based on your needs.
+Just adding the Windows group Administrators may not always work based on your Windows security settings, so it is a good idea to add specific users to the list.

-In the next step you can choose to provide error reports to Microsoft.
-After that the wizard will once again check that your configuration is good, before starting the actual installation.
+After that, the wizard will once again check that your configuration is good, before starting the actual installation.
 The wizard will present a summary of the configuration and the installation can be started by pressing "Install".